tqre/archlinux-docker-vnc/README.md

 Some further ideas/todos:
 Have a 3 tier system: dev,test,prod
 Configuration management: one salt-master to rule them all
+local package repository for pacman to reduce network consumption
 salt-cloud: Arch+Upcloud both missing, major work
 networking
 persistent storage